-In this online comment, I will focus on discussion of a paradigm-shifting evidence recently obtained from a novel conditional knockout mice model which provides convincing evidence of the lack of role of ICCs in direct purinergic and nitrergic neurotransmission.
-I present an alternate set of interpretations based on Klein et al?s data (Klein et al 2013).25 Utilizing the exquisite fidelity of the inducible site-specific Cre/loxP recombination system,26 Klein et al (2013) demonstrate intact fast and slow IJPs and normal post-electrical field stimulation (EFS) colonic mechanical relaxations after acute interstitial cells of Cajal (ICC) depletion in tamoxifen treated c-KitCreERT2/+;LSL-R26DTA/+ mice.25 Klein et al (2013) correctly identify the outstanding importance of addressing the role of interstitial cells of Cajal in enteric neurotransmission.25
+In this review, I will focus on discussion of a paradigm-shifting evidence recently obtained from a novel conditional knockout mice model which provides convincing evidence of the lack of role of ICCs in direct purinergic and nitrergic neurotransmission.
+Utilizing the exquisite fidelity of the inducible site-specific Cre/loxP recombination system, Klein et al (2013) demonstrate intact fast and slow IJPs and normal post-electrical field stimulation (EFS) colonic mechanical relaxations after acute interstitial cells of Cajal (ICC) depletion in tamoxifen treated c-KitCreERT2/+;LSL-R26DTA/+ mice.
+Klein et al (2013) correctly identify the outstanding importance of addressing the role of interstitial cells of Cajal in enteric neurotransmission.

 Klein et al (2013) incorporates a novel technological tool to obtain reductionist perspective of this highly significant area of investigation.
 Namely, the genomic expression of diphtheria toxin specifically in the ICCs to cause cellular death is a highly novel approach to selectively deplete the ICCs.
-Until now, mice models were available with only patchy loss of ICCs, for example, loss of ICC-IMs within the neuromuscular bundles in W/Wv mice.27 Klein et al?s (2013) generation of this novel genomic model with only selective depletion of ICCs is a quantum leap that will enhance our understanding of the signaling and other role of ICCs in enteric neuromuscular neurotransmission.
+Until now, mice models were available with only patchy loss of ICCs, for example, loss of ICC-IMs within the neuromuscular bundles in W/Wv mice.
+Klein et al's (2013) generation of this novel genomic model with only selective depletion of ICCs is a quantum leap that will enhance our understanding of the signaling and other role of ICCs in enteric neuromuscular neurotransmission.